Why Suffering and Evil?

-The following addresses these questions from the perspective of the Bible:
+The following addresses the questions: “Why Suffering and Evil?” from the perspective of the Bible:

-We all question the existence of pain, suffering, and evil, especially when it directly affects us, our immediate family, and close friends.
+We all question the existence of pain, and why suffering and evil, especially when it directly affects us, our immediate family, and close friends.
 How many times do we ask “Why” in the face of serious illness or death?
 However, to blame God for this situation shows a complete misunderstanding of the God described in the Bible, and a misunderstanding of mankind’s current dilemma.

 The God of the Bible

 The Bible describes a God who created a world that initially was perfect in every way with human beings who experienced no pain, no suffering, no death, no evil.
 The Bible also describes God’s final plan for heaven and earth at the end of time, as a place where there is no suffering, pain, death or evil..
 So God’s continuing intention for this world, and for humanity, was, and will be, exactly what we would all want, no pain, no suffering, no death, no evil.
 So what happened?
 If God’s desire for humanity is no pain, no suffering, no death, then we are forced to conclude that something or someone else is responsible for the pain and suffering and death that we experience.